berggggg/echo-serverhosts-windows/README.md

 > The password used in your config file should not be any password you typically use.

 2. Set your server machine's connection to a private network in Settings > Network & Internet > Properties > Private Network
-3. Give your server machine has a static IP on your local network. (e.g., 192.168.1.100)
+3. Give your server machine has a static IP on your local network. (e.g., 192.168.1.100, 10.0.0.100, etc.)

+> [!WARNING]
+> Check if your IP address is behind a CGNAT.
+(See google/chatgpt for details)
+> If you are behind a CGNAT, skip step 4, but have a domain/tunnel service ready to connect. (playit.gg, cloudflare, etc.)

 4. Forward port 6792 TCP/UDP to your server machine.
 For each additional gameserver you want to run, increase the max value by 1. (e.g., for 3 servers, forward 6792-6794)
 5. Install Echo on your server machine via [Mia's Installer](https://github.com/BL00DY-C0D3/Echo-VR-Installer/releases).
 Download and extract the [updated hosting files](https://github.com/user-attachments/files/24868223/newhostfiles.zip) onto your server machine.
 6. Copy the new `config.json` file you used to log in on your regular client machine to the PC config location on your server machine.